 A seventeenth century English commonplace book by Beinecke Flickr Laboratory – [Commonplace book], [mid.
 17th c.]
 Uploaded by Edward, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=11825444

-When I asked the question of myself, I found it difficult because it asked for one quotation, whilst quotations come to mind often without any apparent forethought, triggered by events that are obvious in their relevance to ones where relevance is hard to attribute after the event and hard to relate to any know trigger.
-Certainly the quotations that are most frequent didn’t, I thought to myself. give me moral guidance: the most frequent being Wordsworth’s (from The Prelude, Book One), ‘there is blessing in this gentle breeze’, which seems to address those moments of physical sensation where the burn and beat of sun on a day that is hot is salved by the hint of coolness that kisses it better: no wonder it seems a ‘blessing’ as if some parentally inclined God leaned down to you for your especial beneficence, some slight redemption.
-But when that quotation comes, it comes wrapped in the passage from which it comes and some of the meanings and feelings it encapsulates.
-The joy I associate it with has more than the line alone in it about the breeze, it has the whole sense of a life that, rather than seeking guidance anywhere, rejoices in having none.
-Do you get this too.
-Here is the passage:
+When I asked the question of myself, I found it difficult because it asked for one quotation, whilst quotations come to mind often without any apparent forethought.
+Sometimes they are triggered by events that are obvious in their relevance or sometimes by ones where relevance is hard to attribute after the event and hard to relate to any known trigger.
+Certainly the quotations that are most frequent didn’t, I thought to myself, give me moral guidance: the most frequent being Wordsworth’s (from The Prelude, Book One), ‘there is blessing in this gentle breeze’.
+That remembered clause seems to address those moments of physical sensation where the burn and beat of sun on a day that is hot is salved by the hint of coolness that kisses it to mint condition: no wonder it seems a ‘blessing’ as if some parentally inclined God leaned down to you for your especial beneficence, some slight redemption!

 Oh there is blessing in this gentle breeze,